 In support of Reynolds academic advising initiatives, specific advising days are designated each semester.
-These days provide an opportunity for faculty, staff, and students to focus on the advising function.
-Students approved to self-advise may make an appointment to consult with their assigned advisor, if they wish to do so.
+These days provide an opportunity for both faculty and students to focus on the advising function.
+Students approved to self-advise may make an appointment to consult their assigned advisor, if they wish to do so.